 Monterey is about 21 nautical miles south of Santa Cruz.

 Monterey has 2 Marinas.
 The Monterey Municipal(831-646-3950) or Breakwater Cove (831-373-7875) You can make reservations at Breakwater Cove for a slip because they are a private Marina.
-At the Monterey Muncipal they will try to accomodate you for a slip but it’s agood idea to call first to make sure there’s a possible opening.
+At the Monterey Municipal, they will try to accommodate you for a slip but it’s a good idea to call first to make sure there’s a possible opening.

 Monterey is a great destination.
-There’s some excellent restaurants a short walking distance from the Marinas, historic Cannery Row, the Monterey Bay Aquarium, and more.
+There are some excellent restaurants a short walking distance from the Marinas, historic Cannery Row, the Monterey Bay Aquarium, and more.

 Stillwater Cove is an anchorage south of Monterey about a 2-3 hour sail.
 You must have permission from the Pacific Yachting Staff to go there.

-In addition to having good anchoring skills you must have excellent navigation skills to go to Stillwater cove.
+In addition to having good anchoring skills, you must have excellent navigation skills to go to Stillwater cove.
 You have to head further south and then head towards the wharf through a narrow opening of kelp with rocks close by.
 The moorings are private.
 You can only anchor.
 Again, you can’t pull up to the wharf.
-There is a shuttle boat at the cove, however you can’t depend on it to be running all of the time.
-It’s actually quite nice to just stay at anchor at such a beautiful setting.
+There is a shuttle boat at the cove, however, you can’t depend on it to be running all of the time.
+It’s actually quite nice to just stay at anchor in such a beautiful setting.

 Pacific Yachting does not have any dingys to rent.
-If you do plan on going ashore, it’s be prudent to bring your own blow up raft.
+If you do plan on going ashore, it’s prudent to bring your own blow-up raft.